RyPoints/PhilosophersStone/README.md

 The key insight is that the Renaissance solution wasn't "wrong" - it was simply addressing a different, more practical problem than the modern mathematical proof of impossibility.

+**Ryan:** Breifly if we utilize the Renaissance perspective could we square a circle using only a compass and a straitedge?

+**Claude:** Yes, from the Renaissance perspective you could "square the circle" using compass and straightedge - not perfectly, but to a practical level of accuracy that would be indistinguishable at the scale of human craftsmanship and measurement.

+Your code actually demonstrates this through the ``ratioMethod`` function.

 ## Historical Context

 **Ryan**: Explain why this 1.2 method or 6 to 5 ratio was accessible to a Renaissance geometer to square the circle while the π method was not.